 - The environment in which you study is important.
 Choose a location where you feel comfortable, where it is quiet, and where you will be free from distractions.

-For information on how disability services differ between high school and college consult Differences Between High School and College, Transitioning to College, and Accommodation Differences Between High School and College.
+For information on how disability services differ between high school and college consult Differences Between High School and College, Transitioning to College, and Differences Between High School and College for Students with Disabilities.